alinex/node-validator/doc/architecture.md

 # Architecture

-The Validator is based on classes which helps you to easily define a specific data schema.
+The Validator is based on classes which helps you to easily define a specific data schema (Schema Builder) and the main class with data loading features.
+Also a CLI is present to be used.#

+## Schema

+The Schema defines what structure is allowed, the allowed values and types of each part and also how to sanitize the given values.
+Also the Schema may contain References to other values inside or outside of the structure.
+This references may be used as values or as parameters within the Schema definition.
+That makes it possible to define the allowed value for one part in dependency of another element like "must be larger than the other".

 Therefore the appropriate class is used to create an instance and set it up using it´s methods.
 This newly created schema may also be a structure and combination of different schema class instances.